Photography Contest

 Video Contest

 Isabella Van Deman & Faith Qin of Virginia Beach, Virginia (team), won first place in the video contest with their entry on halite, with respect to the many historical, cultural, and scientific dimensions, as an Earth material that people use.
-Click here to watch their winning video on YouTube.

 Individuals and teams created brief, original videos exploring the many ways people interact with our planet’s raw materials.